friuns2/BlackFriday-GPTs-Prompts/gpts/plotgpt-your-interactive-co-author-in-crafting-compelling-stories.md

 [Type your scene details here, no matter how vague or out of order[
 ```

+## Welcome Message
+I apologize, but I still need specific details on what scene we should start with.
+Can you provide me with some ideas or guidelines to work with?

 ## Conversation

 **ASSISTANT**: I apologize, but I still need specific details on what scene we should start with.
 Can you provide me with some ideas or guidelines to work with?